cccontro/contro/docs/examples.md

 CONTRO’s aim is to extract opinions—both implicit and explicit—as they emerge within dialectical discourse through its structure.
 In this section, we demonstrate how illuminating this formal interpretation can be, using the first point of contention between Caro and Castelvetro as a case study.

 We begin by reconstructing the arguments directly from the text.
 Then, we show how these arguments are formalized in the ontology, both as arguments and as persepctives.
 If you prefer to skip the textual excerpts, you can go directly to the [last section](#from-tree-to-graph).
-In the project’s repository you can consult the annotated texts in [`Apologia-TEI.xml`](https://github.com/cccontro/contro/blob/main/tei/Apologia-TEI.xml) and [`Ragione-TEI.xml`](https://github.com/cccontro/contro/blob/main/tei/Ragione-TEI.xml).
+In the project’s repository you can consult the annotated texts in [`Apologia-Ragione-TEI.xml`](https://github.com/cccontro/contro/blob/main/tei/Apologia-Ragione-TEI.xml).

 ## Argument analysis in text